comunitaria/Patio/README.md

 ## Zenroom
 - Alternatively, Zenroom can be used instead of IOTA's MAM channels.
-For that, the smart contract is already wrapped into a Dockerfile under zenroom folder that needs to be build and running before launching the energy monitoring process:
+For that, the smart contract is already wrapped into a Dockerfile under zenroom folder that needs to be build and running BEFORE launching the energy monitoring process:
-`docker build -t zenroom_patio .`
+`sudo docker build -t zenroom_patio .`
-`docker run -p 3300:3300 -p 3301:3301 zenroom_patio`
+`sudo docker run -p 3300:3300 -p 3301:3301 -d --restart always zenroom_patio`

 Example save:
 <code>POST http://localhost:3300/api/patio_save_energy